-Divine Morocco 2022.
-This is our most divine Morocco journey yet.
-A fabulous opportunity for you to discover Al Maghrib, the ancient Arabic name for Morocco..
+Divine Morocco Women Only Tour.
+This is our most divine Moroccan journey yet.
+A fabulous opportunity for you to discover Al Maghrib, the ancient Arabic name for Morocco.
+Home to a rich culture that goes far beyond what you might know of the souks of Marrakech, Morocco is a country that deserves a deeper exploration.

 From here to Essaouira, with it’s Atlantic seafront, incredible artisan community and fabulous seafood, followed by the Agafay Desert for an overnight under the stars in a luxury tented camp.

-We then travel to the Atlas Mountains to luxuriate in a gorgeous Kasbah before heading back to Marrakech, where the pink-walled Medina boasts enough colour, diversity and vibrancy to keep us busy for days.
+We then travel to the Atlas Mountains to discovering local Berber villages and luxuriate in a gorgeous Kasbah before heading back to Marrakech, where the pink-walled Medina boasts enough colour, diversity and vibrancy to keep us busy for days.

 We stay in a combination of gorgeous Riads, hotels & luxury tents.
 We will get lost in the alleyways of Fes, immerse ourselves in the centuries‐old souks and artisan markets of Marrakech, tread ancient Berber paths in the High Atlas and discover the language, arts and cuisine of the Tuareg, Berber & Arab people.